Working with Suicidal Patients:

 Gibbons, R., Brand, F., Carbonnier, A., Croft, A., Lascelles, K., Wolfart, G., & Hawton, K. (2019).
 Effects of patient suicide on psychiatrists: Survey of experiences and support required.
 BJPsych Bulletin, 43(5), 236-241. doi:10.1192/bjb.2019.26

 The workshop is suitable to all mental health professionals regardless of experience or training background.
 It is particularly aimed to those who work with suicidal patients, and those have experienced completed suicides.

 Gislene Wolfart (DPsych, CPsychol, AFBPsS)

-This workshop was delivered on 2 separate occasions at the BPS London Offices.
-In 2013, the great majority of delegates felt it was (i) relevant to their practice, (ii) met their learning objectives; and (iii) rated delivery as “Excellent”.
+Delegates felt it was (i) relevant to their practice, (ii) met their learning objectives; and (iii) rated delivery as “Excellent”.

 “I found the workshop incredibly helpful in guiding my thinking and aiding reflection about key issues relevant to my day-to-day clinical practice.
 The facilitator created a safe and contained space for difficult issues to be openly discussed.
 The presentation, practical exercises and materials provided were of excellent quality.”

 “Thank you to the Facilitator and yourselves for putting on such an important, but often taboo subject, that can leave Psychologists (at all levels) feeling vulnerable, isolated and unsupported at a time of their great need for reassurance and acceptance from their colleagues.
 It has highlighted a need for a clear process to be put in place, within many workplaces, so that should this happen to someone they know where they can turn to to get help and support at this important time.”